mScuT/mScuT/README.md

 - 👋 Hi, I’m Miguel
 - 👀 I’m looking to learn as much as possible about the coding world
-- 🌱 I’m currently taking a bachelor in software engineer

 <!---
 mScuT/mScuT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.